05 Apr Engineering Opportunities: What Types of Engineering Jobs Are Out There

 What is engineering?

 Engineering is a broad subject which splits into many different disciplines, including electrical, civil, chemical and mechanical.
-They all require different experience requirements and relevant work experience, along with a graduate degree in a related field from an accredited university.
+These specialized technology opportunities all require different experience requirements and relevant work experience, along with a graduate degree in a related field from an accredited university.
 As an engineer you’ll be equipped with logical thinking and critical analysis skills as well as being able to be a swift decision maker.
 These problem-solving skills alone are essential for growth and leadership within any discipline but are particular to the verticals of engineering.

 Additionally, within the field of engineering—regardless of the vertical—you have the opportunity to add value to the world.
 There is a wide range of focuses for licensed engineers.
 You are creating, building and setting into place structures, chemicals and other important things for society; that’s an amazing feeling!
 Let’s dive into each major discipline of engineering opportunities below: